-To increase the likelihood of success of a project this unit places an emphasis on the rigour required to ensure the organisational and financial justification for a project is encompassed within a sound business case prior to approval to proceed to implementation.
+To increase the likelihood of success of a project this Unit places an emphasis on the rigour required to ensure the organisational and financial justification for a project encompassed within a sound business case prior to approval to proceed to implementation.

-This unit is intended for project managers working in the public, private or voluntary sectors.
+This Unit is intended for project managers working in the public, private or voluntary sectors.
 They will be experts in their field of operation but without any formal project management qualifications.
-This unit is designed to provide the project managers with the knowledge and skills to seek and gain approval for a project proposal based on a well-developed business case and outline project plan.
+This Unit is designed to provide the project managers with the knowledge and skills to seek and gain approval for a project proposal based on a well developed business case and outline project plan.

-The unit is written in generic terms; the concepts involved are applicable and valid in all project management contexts.
+The Unit is written in generic terms, since the concepts involved are applicable and valid in all contexts of project management.
 The terminology should be adapted to suit the relevant workplace situation.